mostroverkhov/retrofit-property-streaming/readme.md

 ###How to use

-Given service created as follows
+Given that retrofit created as

     Retrofit retrofit = new Retrofit.Builder()
                 .baseUrl("base_url")